KinseyMellon/CS4395-HLT/README.md

 ## Guessing Game Assignment

+Description: This assignment uses python and NLTK features to explore a text file and create a word guessing game.

 The link to the .py file is [here](https://github.com/KinseyMellon/CS4395-HLT/blob/main/Assignment_Files/GuessingGame-ksm180006.py)

 ## WordNet

+Description: This assignment asked me to demonstrate basic skills using WordNet and SentiWordNet and to learn to identify collocations.

 The link to the pdf can be found [here](https://github.com/KinseyMellon/CS4395-HLT/blob/main/Assignment_Files/WordNetHW-ksm180006.pdf)

 ## NGrams

+Description: This assignment helps us to gain experience creating ngrams from text, build a language model from those ngrams, and reflect on the utility of ngram language models.

 The link to the folder with all the files is [here](https://github.com/KinseyMellon/CS4395-HLT/tree/main/Assignment_Files/NgramsHW)

 ## WebCrawler

+Description: This assignemnt asked us to understand the importance of corpora in NLP tasks, understand basic HTML, understand how websites work, and to create a web crawler using web scraping from Beautiful Soup.

 The link to the webcrawler .py file is [here](https://github.com/KinseyMellon/CS4395-HLT/blob/main/Assignment_Files/WebCrawlerHW-ksm180006.py)